-Alyssa Visbeen enters her first season as Assistant Women's Basketball Coach at The University of the South.
+Alyssa Visbeen enters her second season as Assistant Women's Basketball Coach at The University of the South.

 A four-year letterwinner with Belmont University in Nashville, Visbeen played in 119 career games with the Bruins, finishing with 740 career points.
 In her senior year, she averaged 8.7 points per game.

 She finished with a career 41 percent mark from the field and 33 percent from beyond the arc during her time in a Bruins uniform.
 She was named by the Atlantic Sun Conference Second Team All-Conference and the All-Academic Team.
 When Belmont moved to the Ohio Valley Conference, she was named to the All-Conference Team.